Norton Air Force Base: Current status

 The aviation facilities of the base were converted into San Bernardino International Airport, and 3 of the 4 stationed squadrons (all 4 of which were part of the 63d and 445th Military Airlift Wings) – C-141 Starlifter, C-21, and C-12 Huron aircraft – were moved to nearby March Air Force Base, while the remaining squadron – C-141 aircraft – was moved to McChord Air Force Base, Washington.
 Control of the airport and surrounding facilities was turned over to a consortium consisting of several nearby cities to manage and oversee its operation.
 In March 2018, United Parcel Service began operating five cargo flights each week out of the airport.
 Previously, UPS used the airport for holiday shipments to the company's hub in Louisville.
-FedEx Express will begin operating daily cargo flights out of San Bernardino International Airport in October 2018, under terms of a new 10-year agreement.
+FedEx Express also began operating daily cargo flights out of San Bernardino International Airport in October 2018 under terms of a new 10-year agreement.
 In recent years, the airport has added more than 60 acres of concrete ramp, a new 5,000-square-foot cross-dock building with 1.6 acres of secured landside ramp, nearly 100 acres of developable land and specialized cargo equipment.
 Charter as well as private flights do operate from SBIA and it is also used as a base for firefighting planes when needed.

 Recently, private development on the former base has helped turn the unused land into jobs and revenue for the city of San Bernardino as several companies have opened distribution centers on the property.
 Mattel opened a distribution center in 2004, consolidating three smaller ones in Southern California into a single location.
 Stater Brothers Markets built a new headquarters and a centralized warehousing facility.
 The completion of the project in 2007 consolidated the headquarters and a warehouse in nearby Colton and other warehouses in the Inland Empire into a single location.
 Industrial buildings used by Pep Boys Auto and Kohl's are located on the premises.